manabie-com/togo/README.md

     - [ ] UI for Logic feature

 # How to run
-    - Please type `make run` and wait for the building process.
+    - Please type `docker-compose up --build` and wait for the building process.
 The Server API will be available at localhost:8080/api.
 The Web App will be on localhost:8080.

 # What I Have Done:
     - Limit Create Task For 5 times per 24 hour, safe for concurrent access and not reduce latency per request so much.